amowry/warbl/README.md

-* Now, we need to change some USB settings, so we first edit the boards.txt file, which typically is found here:
+* Now, we need to change some USB settings, so we first edit the boards.txt file, which typically is found here (on Windows--Mac locations of the files below may be similar):

   `C:\Users\(username)\AppData\Local\Arduino15\packages\adafruit\hardware\avr\1.4.12`

     I use the free NotePad++ app to edit this.
-First, change lines 296 and 297 to these to use the WARBL USB VID and PID:
+First, change the VID and PID to the WARBL USB VID and PID:

        itsybitsy32u4_3V.build.vid=0x04D8

        itsybitsy32u4_3V.build.pid=0xEE87

-    Next, make the same changes to lines 311 and 312:
+    Next, make the same changes to these lines:

        itsybitsy32u4_3V.vid.0=0x04D8

        itsybitsy32u4_3V.pid.0=0xEE87

-    Then change the product name on line 301:
+    Then change the product name:

        itsybitsy32u4_3V.build.usb_product="WARBL"

-    And finally the manufacturer on line 302:
+    And finally the manufacturer:

        itsybitsy32u4_3V.build.usb_manufacturer="Mowry Stringed Instruments"